JuniperOmega/Algorithms-Illuminated-My-Solutions/README.md

 ```
 $ mkdir algorithms
 ```
 where algorithms is the name I give to the created directory.
 Move to the directory and open a session of your favorite text editor for Linux command line.
+(I use Vim editor )
+Paste the code I wrote up into the text editor.
+Write and quit the session. (:wq) You will be directed back to the linux terminal.